sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 ---

 ## Introduction
-At the time of writing, HTTP/3 is supported by 30.4% of the top 10 million websites.
+At the time of writing, HTTP/3 is [supported by 30.4% of the top 10 million websites](https://w3techs.com/technologies/details/ce-http3).
 This market penetration is astounding, but it seems like all of this progress has been possible almost exclusively by work on browsers, load balancers and CDN providers.
-But what about the backend?
+What about the backend?
 How's HTTP/3 doing there?
-Not as well.
+The answer, sadly, is not as incredible.

 Because of this, I have been very interested in HTTP/3 in the context of gRPC.
-While gRPC has been instrumental in driving the adoption of HTTP/2, HTTP/3 promises several benefits that all seem to apply to gRPC services.
+While gRPC has been instrumental in driving the adoption of HTTP/2, HTTP/3 promises several benefits that all seem to apply exceptionally well to gRPC services.

 In this post, we'll dive into what HTTP/3 is and explore the compelling reasons why it's an ideal fit for gRPC applications.
 We'll uncover the technical advancements that make HTTP/3 faster, more reliable, and more secure.
 But we won't stop at theory; we'll get our hands dirty with practical examples in Go, demonstrating how to set up and test gRPC servers and clients over HTTP/3.